True Faith Legacy: Helaman

 - Being Lifted Up at the Last Day.

-Being lifted up at the last day was not necessarily an allusion to the resurrection, but also an affirmation that at the judgment bar of God, Christ would hold him blameless, lifting him up to the status of a joint-heir with Him in a inheritance in God's Kingdom.
+Being lifted up at the last day was not necessarily an allusion to the resurrection, but also an affirmation that at the judgment bar of God, Christ would hold him blameless, lifting him up to the status of a joint-heir with Him in inheritance in God's Kingdom.

-He contributed to the separation of people from God because of his behavior.
-He said.
-“I had murdered many of his children, or rather led them away unto destruction; yea, and in fine so great had been my iniquities, that the very thought of coming into the presence of my God did rack my soul with inexpressible horror!”
+Thoughtfully, Alma recounted, “I had murdered many of his children, or rather led them away unto destruction; yea, and in fine so great had been my iniquities, that the very thought of coming into the presence of my God did rack my soul with inexpressible horror!”
 [Alma 36:14]

 Helaman’s job was to preserve the spiritual integrity of the people through teaching and preaching.
 The only way he would fulfill his charge was to be free from the devil’s psychological traps by keeping God’s commandments.
 Alma left never to be heard from again after Helaman took the reins of the church.